Stability / Swiss / Exercise Ball Reverse Crunches

 Related exercises to discover

 Stability / swiss / exercise ball reverse crunches is a gym work out exercise that targets abs and obliques and also involves glutes & hip flexors.
 Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Reverse plank kicks / planks, bicycles / elbow-to-knee crunches / cross-body crunches and trx suspension strap side planks are related exercise that target the same muscle groups as stability / swiss / exercise ball reverse crunches.
+Plank, medicine ball rotational passes and trx suspension straps saw pikes are related exercise that target the same muscle groups as stability / swiss / exercise ball reverse crunches.
 Visit our free illustrated exercise directory for more exercises to try in your workouts.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.